Define add-ins for the grid, define the approximate number of cells, and the refinement options.

 The Define UnStructured Grid wizard will appear on your screen, where you can configure the inputs for the grid.

 Specify a unique name for the UnStructured Gird in the Name text field.

 The Add-ins for the grid represents the main geometry (points and line segments) of the model region from which Voronoi Cells are generated.
 The add-ins consist of the model boundary (a closed polygon) and, optionally, one or more “add-ins”.
 Add-ins are polylines, points, or polygons within the model boundary which Visual MODFLOW Flex uses as "node generators" for the grid generator.
 By default, the Add-ins List contains the model boundary and any linear or point boundary conditions defined for the conceptual model.
 Additional add-ins may be added to the list using data objects from the Data Explorer.
 Boundary conditions that are created with polygons are not included in the Add-Ins, by default.
 (Generally, it is not recommended to include polygon-based boundary conditions that cover the entire model, as grid add-ins; (for example, recharge or evapotranspiration.
 However, smaller polygons, for example those representing lakes, ponds, drains, general heads, etc., may be used)

-Note: To avoid unstable mesh designs, it is recommended that all add-in objects are pre-processed such that the following conditions are met:
+To avoid unstable grid designs, it is strongly recommended that all add-in objects are pre-processed such that the following conditions are met:

 •there is equal spacing between vertices along polylines and the edges of polygons,

 •polygons in the same layer do not overlap or contain slivers, and

 •vertices that appear to share common coordinates share them exactly

 Data object geometry can be edited using the 2D Viewer editing tools.
 For more information, please see "Digitizing & Editing Geometry in 2D Viewers".

 To add an Add-In feature using a data object from the Data Explorer: